Worldwide Common Currency and Corporate Headquarters

 The present essay proposes examination of the option for corporations to locate their headquarters anywhere within such a common currency zone, adopting local corporate rules and taxations.
 The argument is that advantages of unified currency reverse some advantages of local fiscal self-interest.
 The potential is raised whether a constant threat of corporate tax migration might actually neutralize discord.

-- Articles of Confederation The Articles of Confederation were initially written by John Dickinson, but modified by others.
-Even though officially unratified for five years, the country was more or less ruled under them in Philadelphia, for thirteen years.
-We learned many lessons during that episode, but begin to forget we learned them.
+- Articles of Confederation The Articles of Confederation were written by John Dickinson, modified by others.
+Officially unratified for five years, the country was ruled under them in Philadelphia, for thirteen.
+They taught many lessons, which we sometimes forget we had experienced.

 - Whither, Federal Reserve?
 (1) Before Our Crash The Federal Reserve seems to be a big black box, containing magic.
 In fact, its high-wire acrobatics must not be allowed to fail.
 Nevertheless, it may be time to consider revising or replacing it.